 Although it can be useful to measure NGLs by volume, there are many uncertainties.
-The Correction for the Temperature of the Liquid (C{TL}) is based on the density of the NGL.
+The Correction for the Temperature of the Liquid (C{tl}) is based on the density of the NGL.
 Density is not a very precise parameter to represent a potentially wide range of NGL compositions.
 Different mixtures behave differently.
 But if they have the same density, they are treated alike for C{TL} calculations.
 Without composition information and consideration for volume shrinkage due to molecular mixing, it is more difficult to predict precise changes in volume due to changes in temperature.
-The current standard for correcting NGL volumes for temperature, API-11 Section 2, Part 4 (also, GPA TP-27^[6]), is based on an array of only 12 reference fluids, only three of which are mixtures.
-These three mixtures are binary, which means they have two components; one mixture of ethane and ethylene and two mixtures of ethane and propane.
-Nine pure products and three binary mixtures are not a very broad range of reference data to formulate calculations for the wide array of combinations of hydrocarbons that make up typical NGL mixtures.
+The current standard for correcting NGL volumes for temperature, API-11 Section 2, Part 4 (also, GPA TP-27^[6]), is based on an array of 12 reference fluids: nine pure components and three mixtures.
+These three mixtures are binary, which means they have two components: one mixture of ethane and ethylene and two mixtures of ethane and propane.
+Nine pure products and three binary mixtures do not provide a very broad range of reference data to formulate calculations for the wide array of combinations of hydrocarbons that make up typical NGL mixtures.

-Additional uncertainty in the NSV results from the calculation of the Correction for the Pressure of the Liquid (C{PL}).
-C{PL} is based on the difference between the liquid's measured pressure and its saturation pressure.
+Additional uncertainty in the NSV results from the calculation of the Correction for the Pressure of the Liquid (C{pl}).
+C{pl} is based on the difference between the liquid's measured pressure and its saturation pressure.
 Unless measured, a common method for determining the saturation pressure of a fluid is presented in API-11 Section 2, Part 5^[7].
-As with C{TL} , this standard is based on the density of the liquid, neglecting its composition.
+As with C{tl} , this standard is based on the density of the liquid, neglecting its composition.
 The standard acknowledges errors of more than 40% for natural gasoline mixtures around the upper density range of NGLs.
 It also affirms that relative density is not a highly precise parameter in predicting vapor pressures of widely variable NGL compositions.

 For these and other reasons, the NGL measurement industry leans toward mass calculations.
-Knowing the fluid mixture and pure component densities allows for easy conversion from mass to component base volumes.
-Measured volumes are sometimes converted to mass for calculation purposes.
+Knowing the fluid mixture and pure component densities allows for conversion from mass to component base volumes.
+Liquid density measurements are often applied to volume quantities to convert mass quantities for fiscal accounting purposes.
 These are called indirect or implied mass measurements.